Notice of Privacy Practices

 The Health Department is required to ask for your acknowledgement of receipt of this Notice.

 The Health Department must post its Notice of Privacy Practices in a prominent location where it is reasonable to expect that people seeking our services will be able to read it.

 The law permits changes in our privacy practices.
 Before we make a significant change, we will change our Notice of Privacy Practices and post the new notice in the waiting area and on our web site at www.lewisandclarkhealth.org.

 - Inspect and copy your Protected Health Information.
 We charge a fee to cover our costs of making the information available, such as photocopying.
 You may not have access to information for a civil or criminal proceeding.

 - Ask us to restrict the use or disclosure of your Protected Health Information.
-If you pay for services with cash, you can instruct the health department not to share information about your treatment with your health plan.
 The Health Department will honor such requests to the extent possible.
 If we are unable to do so, we will notify you.

 - Request to receive confidential communications from us by alternative means or at an alternative location.
 We may ask you for information as to how you will handle payment or to specify an alternative address or other method of contact.